Euler’s Log-Sine Integral

 So far, so good.
 But we want to evaluate I + I.

-The difficulty here is that one integral is in terms of u and the other is in terms of x.
-The next manipulation may feel a bit uncomfortable, but the key thing to realise is that x and u are ‘dummy variables’.
+The difficulty here is that one integral is in terms of and the other is in terms of x.
+The next manipulation may feel a bit uncomfortable, but the key thing to realise is that and are ‘dummy variables’.
 They represent something, in this case an area under a graph*, and so it doesn’t matter which variable name you use.
-So we change the du and the u to a dx and an x.
+So we change the du and the to a dx and an x.

 Optional note on variable switching.
 The key distinction to make here is that the value of an integral depends on the range we integrate over and the function.
 When we used the substitution pi/2 - u = x, the variable u wasn't the important part, what we were really doing was showing an equivalence between integrating the function sin(x) over a certain part of the x axis, and integrating the function sin(pi/2 - x).
 The u just helped us keep track of how the 'dx' needs to be scaled to keep the two integrals equivalent.